JEniduelan/Epicreate/readme.md

  It then gracefully terminates the program, ending the execution and returning control to the user.

+ ### Additional Notes:

+ - My application uses external packages like colored for colored text and rich for emoji and formatting.
+ - Characters are stored in a CSV file named "characters.csv" for persistence.
+ - Validation is implemented for race and class inputs to ensure they are within predefined options.
+ - Error handling is in place for invalid inputs and missing CSV files.

  Please refer to # comments in the main.py, new_char.py, csv_function.py for futher explanation of the code with visual representation.

 ---